git/git.github.io/rev_news/drafts/edition-90.md

   something in Git for a full year, what would it be?

-  I'd probably find a different way to structure the test suite so that we can share far less state between tests, or maybe come up with a way to visualize the setup for each test case.
+  I'd probably find a different way to structure the test suite so that we could share far less state between tests, or maybe come up with a way to visualize the setup for each test case.
 It would be nice to be able to read just a single test case to understand what's happening.